anvilgeorge/anti-scraping-tool/README.md

 **Please read**

-Revisions since most recent release:
+Substantive revisions since most recent release:
  - Jan 2, 2025 - see packet filtering near the bottom of the file

 Tools to prevent web scraping